Heliostat.

 Content you create in Heliostat

 The product is a workspace for your own planning content.
-We store the pitches, scopes, hill check-ins, daily check-ins, cooldown ideas, retrospective notes, and any other text you write inside the app.
+We store the pitches, scopes, hill check-ins, daily check-ins, cooldown ideas, retrospective notes, lessons, unplanned-work entries, and any other text you write inside the app.

 Repository activity (from the GitHub App)